GEE301-future-factory/ROS_Network_Info/README.md

 sudo nano /opt/ros/melodic/env.sh

+above the line

+exec "$@"

+add

+source /home/gee301/catkin_ws/devel/setup.bash
+export ROS_MASTER_URI=http://uos-OptiPlex-7060:11311/
+export ROS_HOSTNAME=PI_IP_ADDRESS

+### THIS IS CONDITIONAL TO THE IP ADDRESSES OF THE PIS WHICH MAY CHANGE AS THE ROTATE EVERY 30 DAYS.
+IN WHICH CASE THE ENV.SH AND THE LAUNCH FILE NEED TO BE UPDATED. ###

 ------------------------------------------------------------------------

+### out of date but kept for interset incase things dont work again ###

 may also be easiler to use **sudo nano /etc/hosts** to set the ip addresses a name